dankamongmen/notcurses/README.md

   **Narrow**, heh.

-* If you can disable BiDi in your terminal, do so while running notcurses applications, until I have that handled better. notcurses doesn't recognize the BiDi state machine transitions, and thus merrily continues writing left-to-right.
+* If you can disable BiDi in your terminal, do so while running notcurses applications, until I have that handled better.
+Notcurses doesn't recognize the BiDi state machine transitions, and thus merrily continues writing left-to-right.
 Likewise, ultra-wide glyphs will have interesting effects.
   ﷽!